Pterotracheidae

 Introduction

 The Pterotracheidae are widely regarded as the most highly derived of the heteropod families.
-Features supporting this contention include: (1) enlargement, elongation and narrowing (to a basically cylindrical shape) of the body in the anterior-posterior axis, resulting in a streamlined body with enhanced swimming abilities, (2) shedding of the larval shell at metamorphosis, with the result that buoyancy problems are reduced since a calcareous shell (present in the adults of the other two families) is lacking, (3) compaction of the viscera into a pyriform visceral nucleus, which is largely enveloped by the gelatinous body at the posterior end of the trunk.
+Features supporting this contention include: (1) enlargement, elongation and narrowing (to a basically cylindrical shape) of the body in the anterior-posterior axis, resulting in a streamlined body with enhanced swimming abilities, (2) shedding of the larval shell following metamorphosis, with the result that buoyancy problems are reduced since a calcareous shell (present in the adults of the other two families) is lacking, (3) compaction of the viscera into a pyriform visceral nucleus, which is largely enveloped by the gelatinous body at the posterior end of the trunk.

 Brief Diagnosis